 Email: Official communication from UTA to you will come only through your UTA e-mail box.
 UT Arlington has adopted MavMail as its official means to communicate with students about important deadlines and events, as well as to transact university-related business regarding financial aid, tuition, grades, graduation, etc. All students are assigned a MavMail account and are responsible for checking the inbox regularly.
 There is no additional charge to students for using this account, which remains active even after graduation.
 Information about activating and using MavMail is available at OIT: Student MavMail.
-Please access it regularly, or forward it to your current email address, as your success in college will depend on your ability to respond quickly.
+Please access it regularly, or forward it to your current email address, as your success in college June depend on your ability to respond quickly.

-Your Academic Coaches and I will communicate with you using Canvas email.
+I will communicate with you using Canvas email, UTA Email, and course announcements.
 To contact any one of us by Canvas email, go to your Canvas inbox (left hand side of Canvas homepage), open a new message, select this course, and then select our names.
 Using Canvas email will allow us to know which section and group you are enrolled in and we can respond to your question or concern sooner.
 In fact, emails sent from Canvas are given priority over all other emails even those sent through non-Canvas MyMav accounts.
 We will not answer emails sent from personal (non-MyMav) accounts since these are not secure.

 I am generally good at responding to student e-mails within 48 hours.
-For Connect assignments (i.e., quizzes, SmartBook assignments) please email me using Canvas.
-For information on graded writing assignments (i.e., paper assignments) please email your academic coaches using Canvas.
+For Connect and writing assignments (i.e., quizzes, SmartBook assignments) please email me using Canvas.
 If you do not hear from us within 48 hours of your initial correspondence, please feel free to send me a reminder Canvas email.
 Given the online nature of this class, please keep in mind that I do not answer emails after 5PM (Central Time).
 I will respond to emails sent after 5PM the following day.
 If you need assistance or have a question about an assignment, please plan accordingly and ask for help sooner rather than later.
 It is not guaranteed that I will be available to respond to emails sent within 5 hours of the deadline for any assignment.
-I do want to help you and answer any questions you will have, so please send your questions to me well ahead of the deadline so I can assist you.
+I do want to help you and answer any questions you June have, so please send your questions to me well ahead of the deadline so I can assist you.